** NOTE: This is Part One of a Troutbitten series on fly fishing for trout through the winter months. Part Two is here.

 But winter trout fishing isn’t easy, either.
 And through the years, I’ve learned these lessons the hard way.

 Over time, I realized that trout can be more predictable in the winter than in any other season.
 They lock into a pattern and stay there, day after day and week after week.
-My fly selection has become limited over time, making choices easier.
-My range of productive techniques have also narrowed, providing me with the confidence to focus on a handful of tactics and make targeted adjustments in my approach.
+My fly selection becomes limited in the winter, making choices easier.
+My range of productive techniques are also more narrow, providing me with the confidence to focus on a handful of tactics and make targeted adjustments in my approach.

 The winter system is something I look forward to each year.
 It’s a chance to simplify and fish hard.
 It’s also a chance to catch some of the largest trout in the river.

 The toughest thing facing a winter angler is not picky trout.
 It’s the weather.